-Before reaching the college itself, I had an impression that anatomy would the most difficult subject to deal with and first year MBBS syllabus would be very difficult.
+Before reaching the college itself, I had an impression that anatomy would be the most difficult subject to deal with and first year MBBS syllabus would be very difficult.
 Later it was proved true.
-Initial days didn’t trouble me much as the portions were simple (general anatomy and physiology).
-Sleepless nights and nightmares started with the commencement of upper limb part completion test.
-I thought only bones and attachments will be asked in the theory examinations.
+The initial days didn’t trouble me much as the portions were simple (general anatomy and physiology).
+Sleepless nights and nightmares started with the commencement of the upper limb part completion test.
+I thought only bones and attachments would be asked in the theory examinations.
 No seniors were there to advise me.
 I still remember that evening when its answer sheets were distributed.
 I got only 12.5 out of 40.
 I couldn’t even score 50%.
-Physiology department conducted one open book examination out of 50 marks.
+The physiology department conducted one open book examination out of 50 marks.
 Albeit having an open book in front of me, I couldn’t score 50% marks in that also.
 Later I improved bit by bit and performed fairly well in the final exams.

 Our dissection started after a small delay as our cadavers reached late.
-I was little apprehensive when I reached the dissection hall for the first time.
+I was a little apprehensive when I reached the dissection hall for the first time.
 The smell of formalin was eliciting nausea.
 One of my friends fell down because of that pungent smell.
 He later wrote the article “Cadaveric Nightmare”.
-But later I understood that the smell of the cadaver is better than the smell of some human beings.
+But later, I understood that a cadaver’s smell is better than some human beings’ smell.
 The mistakes that I made in gross anatomy were so funny.
-I gave so much importance to cutaneous nerve supply because it was coming in the startup pages of each chapter.
+I gave so much importance to cutaneous nerve supply because it came in each chapter’s beginning pages.
 Neither the teachers nor the god himself gave me any idea about the examination pattern.
 What to study and what to be skipped????
 Always this was in front of my mind.
 Later I realized that cutaneous supply is just 10% important as far as examinations are concerned.
-Nerve supply, actions and clinical applications of large, prominent muscles are very important, like Pectoralis Major, Sternocleidomastoid and Trapezius.
+Nerve supply, actions, and clinical applications of large, prominent muscles are very important, like Pectoralis Major, Sternocleidomastoid, and Trapezius.
 I observed my teachers repeatedly asking certain clinical terms.
-Those clinical terms are well explained in the BD Chaurasia textbook of gross anatomy and the Vishram Singh text book of gross anatomy.
-One of my teachers told me without Cunningham anatomy is incomplete.
-Later I realized that advice is valid for a PG student and rather than UG.
-For an undergraduate B D Chaurasia or Vishram Singh is sufficient.
-Certain diagrams of these textbooks are weird.
-For diagrams I used Gray’s Anatomy Student’s version.
+Those clinical terms are well explained in the BD Chaurasia textbook of gross anatomy and the Vishram Singh textbook of gross anatomy.
+One of my teachers told me without Cunningham, anatomy is incomplete.
+Later I realized that advice is valid for a PG student rather than UG.
+For an undergraduate, B D Chaurasia or Vishram Singh is sufficient.
+Certain diagrams in these textbooks are weird.
+For diagrams, I used Gray’s Anatomy Student’s version.
 If you want to read Cunningham, well and good.
 But don’t get disheartened if you are not able to follow it.
 Attending the dissection classes is very important.
 That will give you a fair idea about the total anatomy.
 But you cannot see all the structures that have been described in your textbook.
 That requires time and a magnificent dissector.
 So it will be good if you collect dissection videos of Auckland or any other.
-Video of upper limb itself costs around 3000 INR.
+The video of the upper limb itself costs around 3000 INR.
 Don’t worry.
 It is available on YouTube.

 Physiology is very interesting.
-Without understanding the concepts of physiology properly it is almost impossible to learn second year subjects like Pharmacology and Pathology.
+Without understanding physiology concepts properly, it is almost impossible to learn second year MBBS subjects like Pharmacology and Pathology.
 Immunity and respiratory physiology were my favorite topics.
 The only problem that I faced in physiology was everything for an undergraduate was not given in one textbook.
-Endocrinology was well given in Gannong but for respiratory physiology and immunity Guyton was better.
-The style of illustration in Gannong is not student friendly rather teacher friendly.
-Guyton is one of the best textbook I had ever seen.
-So simple that even a kid can understand.
-Students may face little problem in understanding the complementary system of immunity chapter.
+Endocrinology was well given in Gannong, but for respiratory physiology and immunity, Guyton was better.
+The style of illustration in Gannong is not student-friendly but rather teacher friendly.
+Guyton is one of the best textbooks I have ever seen.
+So simple that even a kid can understand it.
+Students may face little problems in understanding the complementary system of immunity chapter.
 But don’t get disheartened.
-The same will become clear when you sit for microbiology chapter.
-In medicine everything will get repeated again and again.
-Immunity is very important as it is one of the branch in which a lot of researchers are going on and if you search more you can see that so many Nobel laureates did their research in immunity.
-Best and Taylor even though is a PG book is good for UG also.
-Understand the physiology of glands well because the number of patients coming to the hospital with hormonal problems are huge especially thyroid and Insulin.
-Play with BP apparatus, spirometer, ECG instrument and other instruments of physiology lab and try to become an expert.
+The same will become clear when you sit for the microbiology chapter.
+In medicine, everything will get repeated again and again.
+Immunity is very important as it is one of the branches in which many researchers are going; if you search more, you can see that so many Nobel laureates did their research in immunity.
+Best and Taylor, even though is a PG book, is good for UG, also.
+Understand the physiology of glands well because the number of patients coming to the hospital with hormonal problems is huge, especially thyroid and Insulin.
+Play with the BP apparatus, spirometer, ECG instrument, and other instruments of the physiology lab and try to become an expert.
 After all, medicine is not a theoretical profession.
 You need skills and should know how to deal with these instruments.
 Those skills will come only with practice and experience.
-First time when I used stethoscope I couldn’t even get heart sound (obviously I didn’t get lung sounds also).
-Give more importance otherwise equal to physiology practical against theory.
+The first time when I used a stethoscope, I couldn’t even get heart sounds (obviously, I didn’t get lung sounds also).
+Give more importance otherwise equal to physiology practical against the theory.

-Biochemistry was my most favorite subject out of the three.
-For me, the molecular basis of the diseases was the most interesting thing to learn.
-Do give more importance to those hormones and metabolic pathways which you would encounter more in clinics like Insulin, Gout, Glycolysis etc. Understanding the molecular basis will help you a lot to understand the disease and to become a good clinician.
+Biochemistry was my favorite subject out of the three.
+For me, the molecular basis of diseases was the most interesting thing to learn.
+Do give more importance to those hormones and metabolic pathways which you would encounter more in clinics, like Insulin, Gout, Glycolysis, etc. Understanding the molecular basis will help you a lot to understand the disease and to become a good clinician.
 Many hereditary diseases that you study in biochemistry will be repeated in pathology next year.
-I used Harper and Vasudevan during my first year for biochemistry.
-Both are good books and I rate Harper ahead of Vasudevan.
-Cholesterol synthesis pathway and LDL, HDL metabolism are very important, especially in this era of atherosclerosis and other coronary artery diseases.
+I used Harper and Vasudevan during my first year of biochemistry.
+Both are good books, and I rate Harper ahead of Vasudevan.
+Cholesterol synthesis pathway, LDL, and HDL metabolism are very important, especially in this era of atherosclerosis and other coronary artery diseases.

 My email: firstname.lastname@example.org